Script Editor

 1

-BIDS conversion — include T1w, BOLD, and fieldmap series in your Heuristic Builder setup.
+BIDS conversion — include T1w, BOLD, fieldmap in Heuristic Builder setup.

 2

-MRIQC — check tSNR, FD, DVARS before committing to preprocessing.
+MRIQC — check tSNR, FD, DVARS.
+Enter into QC Tracker.
 Exclude outliers early.

 3

-fMRIPrep — handles fieldmap correction, motion correction, T1w co-registration, MNI normalisation, confound extraction.
-Use output-spaces MNI152NLin2009cAsym:res-2.
+fMRIPrep — fieldmap correction, motion correction, MNI normalisation, confound extraction.

 4